efabb95/terraform-beginner-bootcamp-2023/README.md

 ## Semantic Versioning :mage:

-This project is going utilize semantic versioning for its tagging [semver.org](https://semver.org/)
+This project is going to utilize semantic versioning for its tagging [semver.org](https://semver.org/)

 The general format: